Last fact-checked: 15 November 2020

 Its neighbouring countries include The People’s Republic of China to the west, Japan to the east and North Korea to the north.

 Plastic surgery procedures are becoming more and more popular around the world, but the cost can be quite prohibitive for many — especially in countries like Australia, New Zealand, the US and the UK.
 Undergoing treatment in South Korea can save you up to 60% - 80% compared to the prices you would pay back home, thus removing many of the financial obstacles that might otherwise put you off having treatment.

 The South Korean government has long recognised the importance of the role that medical tourism plays in the country’s economy.
 The huge investments made in facilities and the latest equipment and technology ensure that you receive first-class treatment delivered in comfortable, modern surroundings.

-Doctors in South Korea receive extensive training and also have an annual training requirement that must be met each year.
+Doctors in South Korea receive extensive training, with an annual training requirement that must be met each year.
 This process involves attending workshops, lectures and conferences to ensure that all doctors will be fully briefed on the latest techniques and procedures.

 A huge choice of activities and interesting destinations await in South Korea, which can be explored either before, during or after your treatment (depending on what your particular downtime is like).
 Plan your holiday itinerary beforehand by researching festival dates, cultural sites, restaurants and beach/mountain resorts that you might want to visit.
 Your level of activity will be dependent upon the surgery you undergo, so ensure that you consult with your doctor before planning anything too strenuous.

 (Image by Jeon Han)

-Motels provide a cheaper option and are commonplace, especially near bus and train stations and highway exits.
-There are also hostels and guesthouses at the lower end of the price spectrum while family-run homestays provide a comfortable place to sleep with breakfast normally included the following morning.
+Motels provide a less expensive option with hundreds of choices.
+There are also hostels and guesthouses at the lower end of the price spectrum, while family-run homestays provide a comfortable place to sleep with breakfast normally included the following morning.

 The crime rate in South Korea is very low, even in the major cities, and the threat of terrorism is also low.
 Millions of foreign nationals travel to South Korea each year, with the vast majority of these visits being trouble-free.